 When it comes to boudoir, bridals, or maternity, or any kind of indoor photos, location is EVERYTHING, particularly for my light, airy, & romantic style of photography.
 You need a specific kind of space that has tons of natural light, a large open space, white/neutral walls, and light or neutral colored floors.
-That is how I can create bright images where your skin glows and where you can’t see blemishes or wrinkles and therefore don’t need photoshop.
+That is how I can create bright images where your skin glows and where you can’t see blemishes or wrinkles (your skin looks like BUTTAH) and therefore don’t need Photoshop.
 So, a good studio is a must, but very few venues have this kind of space.

 I almost always use the Oak Atelier, in Conroe Texas.
 It is a studio that you can rent for as little as $60 an hour.
 Each room has furniture such as chairs, mirrors, or couches, and some pieces are interchangeable between rooms.